alexyuly/chil/README.md

-# chil
+# Chil

 Copyright (c) 2017-2018 Alex Yuly.
 Distributed under the MIT license.
 See LICENSE.

 ## Introduction

 Chil is a dynamic application programming language for expressing informational hierarchies formed by components.
-In fact, the name "chil" is an acronym for "component hierarchy information language".
+In fact, the name "Chil" is an acronym for "component hierarchy information language".

 ### Comparison vs. traditional object-oriented systems